Work in France: Finding a job in France

 Foreigners can also consider setting up a business in France or become a self-employed or freelance worker in France.

 Once you’ve found a job in France, give yourself the best chance of getting an interview by sending in your job application in a format that French employers expect to see.
-Read Expatica's guide on how to apply for a job in France for advice on putting together a French-style CV and cover letter, as well what to expect – and how to behave – in a French job interview and faq on recruiting in France.
+Read Expatica's guide on how to apply for a job in France for advice on putting together a French-style CV and cover letter, as well what to expect – and how to behave – in a French job interview, or our FAQs on recruiting in France.

 - Work in France: Applying for a job